-The seller must obtain written acknowledgement from the buyer that the shipment has been delivered as per the agreed upon terms.
+The seller must obtain acknowledgement (manually or electronically) from the buyer that the shipment has been delivered to its intended destination as per the agreed upon terms.
 Documentation of delivery receipt should be kept on file along with sales records and available for verification during the audit.
 A dated and signed delivery invoice could be sufficient as a documented delivery receipt.